Updated on February 28, 2020 by Asher Fergusson

 The dry season starts typically starts in April and includes the months of May, June, July, Au-gust, and September.
 This is the best time to visit with frequent hot, sunny days and great visi-bility underwater.
 This is also peak season where places like Bali, Lombok, and the Gili Islands are flooded with tourists and prices increase.
 During these months the temperature ranges from a low of 73.4 °F to a high of 87.8 °F. Make sure to wear plenty of sunscreen and bring a hat and sunglasses.
 Dress in light, moisture-wicking clothing.
 Shorts and a teeshirt or tank are the most popular choices amongst male and female travelers.

-10 Frequently Asked Questions about travel in Indonesia
+FAQs about travel in Indonesia

 1) Do I need a visa?

 For many countries like the US, Canada, the UK and Australia, you can enter Indonesia without a visa for 30 days as long as your passport is valid for 6 months beyond the date of your arrival and that you have two blank pages.

 In general, Indonesia is a safe country to visit.
 Scams and theft are common crimes particularly in Bali and Lombok, so do not leave your valuables somewhere unsafe and just be aware while exploring busy areas.
 Make sure before your trip to check with your national government advi-sory for the latest updates.